The best muscle-building workout split for most genetically average, drug free, busy guys is no split at all.

 You could also conclude the workout with some sled pushing or loaded carries.
 Just get about ten minutes of hard work in and keep each set under twenty seconds in duration.

 Upper/ Lower Splits

 Eventually, when you have been training properly for more than two years and have made some serious progress you could start to break up your workouts into upper body and lower body days if you really wanted to.
 But there will always still be some overlap.

 In an upper/lower split you’d put throws, chins, rows, presses and dips on the upper body focused days and jumps, squats, deadlifts, cleans, high pulls, ab work and sled work on the lower body focused days.

 Snatches and loaded carries could really go on either day.

-Whichever option you choose, be sure to focus on progressive overload and keep getting stronger.
+Whichever option you choose, be sure to focus on getting stronger.
 It’s the most important thing you can do to facilitate long term gains.